MauroPons/jsonparator/README.md

 Set comparators velocity in K RPM (default: 4)

 #### `--exclude value, -E value`
 Excludes a value from both json for the specified path.
-A path is a series of keys separated by a dot or #.<br>
+A path is a series of keys separated by a dot or ".#."<br>
 Default "results.#.payer_costs.#.payment_method_option_id"

 #### `--requestNotContainParam, -M value`